 A phishing campaign was recently detected in which threat actors pose as staff from LogMeIn, a popular remote access tool, to extract the credentials of unsuspecting users.
 Abnormal Security specialists published a report detailing the activity of this hacker group.

-The campaign was first detected in early May, according to the cybersecurity firm’s report.
+The phishing attack campaign was first detected in early May, according to the cybersecurity firm’s report.
 According to the reports, the need for cybercriminals to impersonate LogMeIn is due to the need to work remotely, so employees of thousands of companies and public organizations must use all available resources to perform their day-to-day work from home.

 The attack begins with an email purportedly coming from LogMeIn support team, which includes a customer-targeted notice that mentions the release of an update to fix a zero-day vulnerability detected in LogMeIn Central and LogMeIn Pro